digital-dream-labs/oskr-owners-manual/doc/unlock.md

     ![](./img/directory-listing.png)

-5. Click on the `latest.ota` file and verify that the link works and your broswer asks you to download the file.
+5. Click on the `latest.ota` file and verify that the link works and your browser asks you to download the file.

 ### Connecting to the advanced console interface in vector web setup